joshuaknipe/joshuaknipe/README.md

 ## Hi there!
 I am a software engineer/consultant, currently working in London.

-Skills: PYTHON / JS  / HTML / TAILWINDCSS
+Skills: PYTHON / TYPESCRIPT  / REACT

 To find out what I'm interested in, click [here](https://joshuaknipe.com/about/)